SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

         $ docker build -t jtrac .
         $ docker run --network host --name jtrac jtrac
     ```
+  Probably, once executed, you should go to http://localhost:8888/ and register with password "admin". <br />
-  Before executing the Dockerfile, go to the __JTracVersions__ folder and choose a version you'd like to test.
+  Go to the __JTracVersions__ folder and choose a version you'd like to test.
 Then change it accordingly inside the Dockerfile. <br />

 * Run Phormer container: use Dockerfile (I recommend to run the version I have listed above)